KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 **Finding:**

 Determining Fischl's Elemental skill's ICD.
-Fischl's E \(Oz\) will apply electro every 4 hits or when a timer reaches 5 seconds after the first electro application.
-When the 5 second timer reaches zero, the oz's next hit will apply electro regardless of the hit counter.
+Fischl's E \(Oz\) will apply Electro every 4 hits or when a timer reaches 5 seconds after the first Electro application.
+When the 5 second timer reaches zero, the oz's next hit will apply Electro regardless of the hit counter.
 When the timer reaches 0 the hit counter will be reset and a new 5 sec timer will begin.
-This is very similar to auto attack ICDs, except instead of 3 auto attacks it is 4 oz hits, and instead of a 2.5 sec timer, it is a 5 sec timer.
+This is very similar to Normal Attack ICDs, except instead of 3 Normal Attacks it is 4 oz hits, and instead of a 2.5 sec timer, it is a 5 sec timer.

 **Evidence:**